mizchi/frontend-boilerplate/README.md

 ## Recommended tools

-- Atom: linter, linter-eslint, linter-flow, liter-stylelint
+- Atom: linter, linter-eslint, linter-flow, linter-stylelint

 ## CircleCI and Deploy

 - Clone this repository and register it.
 - Run CI by `git push origin your-brach`
 - Add deploy key to github
-  - CircleCI -  Project Settings - PERMITTIONS -  Checkout SSH Key
+  - CircleCI -  Project Settings - PERMISSIONS -  Checkout SSH Key
 - Deploy by `git push origin release` to its github pages.
-- If you failed to delpoy by non-fast-forward, `git push origin :gh-pages` and retry it (work arround)
+- If you failed to deploy by non-fast-forward, `git push origin :gh-pages` and retry it (work around)

 ## License